New York

 In the early years, New York Tiffany focused primarily on silverware, offering an extensive selection of finely crafted flatware, hollowware, and decorative accessories.
 Their commitment to quality and craftsmanship soon earned them recognition from prominent figures and elite circles in New York City.
 As their reputation grew, so did their offerings, with the addition of jewelry, watches, and other luxury goods that solidified New York Tiffany as a true purveyor of style and sophistication.

-See also What Is Rule 213 In New York
+See also A Winter In New York

 Despite facing early challenges such as the economic downturn of the Panic of 1837, Charles Lewis Tiffany’s unwavering vision and keen business acumen allowed New York Tiffany to persevere and thrive.
 It was during these early years that Tiffany established a reputation for innovative design, setting themselves apart from their competitors.
 Their success laid the foundation for what would later become an iconic and enduring brand, as New York Tiffany continued to evolve and shape the landscape of the luxury industry.